Home * About us * About Namibia * Hunting Areas * Information * Prices * Articles * Refrences

 For essential information not listed i.e.:

-1. For general information on hunting in Namibia, NAPHA medal system, Top ten trophies, Members of NAPHA, Visa requirements etc. please: Visit the NAPHA website here or
+1. For general information on hunting in Namibia, the NAPHA medal system, Top ten trophies, Members of NAPHA, Visa requirements etc. please: Visit the NAPHA website here or

 2. For general information on Namibia please: Visit the Namibia Tourism Board website here or